 Now a small group of volunteers from different churches in the Sid Valley and beyond undertake the planning of what is known as Keswick in Devon.
 We hold to the ethos of Keswick Ministries and are part of the Keswick Fellowship (see below).
 All Saints’ Church Sidmouth, an Anglican church and member of the Evangelical Alliance has hosted Keswick in Devon since it started and in 2022 took on the oversight of the event.
 Members of the church undertake most of the practical tasks that are needed to ensure that Keswick in Devon happens.
 All Saints is also responsible for the management of Keswick in Devon’s finances, including applications for Gift Aid.

-- Revd David Caporn, Vicar of All Saints Sidmouth (Chair)
+- Revd David Caporn, Rector of All Saints Sidmouth (Chair)

 - Nick Goldsworthy, teaching and programme leader at Belmont Chapel, Exeter

 - Carole Hawkins, conference administrator and Lay Reader at All Saints Sidmouth

 - Peter Scott, website editor and Lay Reader at All Saints Sidmouth isverigeapotek.com

 In keeping with the Keswick tradition, no charge is made for attendance at Keswick in Devon events but a collection is taken up during the week to cover costs.